Sevada797/chat4everyone/README.md

 # chat4everyone
-This is a chat accessible from terminal or command prompt, it is built using bash and curl, and for windows I'm gonna make the same with batch.
+This is a chat accessible from terminal or command prompt, it is built using bash and curl, and for windows I made the same with batch.

-Use following commands to enter my chat server.
+Use following commands to enter my chat server if you are on linux.

 <b style="color: #24292f">git clone https://github.com/Sevada797/chat4everyone<br>
 cd chat4everyone<br>